 The City has a variety of skate facilities to choose from!

-Keep your eye out for upcoming Skate/ BMX/ Scooter clinics, workshops and comps!
+Keep your eye out for upcoming Skate/ BMX/ Scooter clinics, workshops and competitions!

-The King of the Hill Skate Park Series is a collaborative project between City of Gosnells, City of Canning, City of Belmont, City of Armadale and headspace Armadale that is overseen by the Gosnells/Canning Youth Collaboration Action Network.
+The King of the Hill Skate Park Series is a collaborative project between the City of Gosnells, City of Canning, City of Belmont, City of Armadale and headspace Armadale.

 It is a series of skate and scooter competitions to give young people a chance to demonstrate their skills and compete for over $10,000 in prizes and cash.